History of Munich: Middle Ages

 Almost two decades later in 1175 Munich was officially granted city status and received fortification.
 In 1180, with the trial of Henry the Lion, Otto I Wittelsbach became Duke of Bavaria and Munich was handed over to the bishop of Freising.
 Otto's heirs, the Wittelsbach dynasty would rule Bavaria until 1918.
 In 1240 Munich itself was transferred to Otto II Wittelsbach and in 1255, when the dukedom of Bavaria was split in two, Munich became the ducal residence of Upper Bavaria.

 Duke Louis IV was elected German king in 1314 and crowned as Holy Roman Emperor in 1328.
 He strengthened the city's position by granting it the salt monopoly, thus assuring it of additional income.
 After outmaneuvering Freising, Munich was the principal river crossing on the route from Salzburg to Augsburg.
 Salzburg (vicinity) was the source of salt, and Augsburg was, at the time, a much more important city than Munich.

+The growth of Munich was aided by its location on a gravel plain, where the Isar branched into multiple streams that in turn provided drinking water, defensive advantages, and power for many mills and industries within the city.

-In 1327 most of the city was destroyed by a fire but was rebuilt, extended and protected with a new fortification some years later.
+On 13 February 1327, a large fire broke out in Munich that lasted two days and destroyed about a third of the town.
+Munich was rebuilt, extended and protected with a new fortification some years later.
+In 1349, the Black Death ravaged Munich and Bavaria.
 Philosophers like Michael of Cesena, Marsilius of Padua and William of Ockham supported Louis IV in his fight with the papacy and were protected at the emperor's court.
 After the citizenry revolted several times against the dukes, a new castle was built close to the fortification, starting in 1385.
 An uprising of the guilds in 1397 was suppressed in 1403.

 Another devastating fire destroyed parts of the city in 1429.
 Since the town fathers considered themselves threatened by the Hussites, the fortification was extended.
 In the late 15th century Munich underwent a revival of gothic arts—the Old Town Hall was enlarged, and a new cathedral—the Frauenkirche—constructed within only twenty years, starting in 1468.
 The cathedral has become a symbol for the city with its two brick towers and onion domes.